Ever wondered why “SongRhythm Tracks“, and not just, “Rhythm Tracks“?

 I have long believed it has to be the very first thing to get right and there’s little point playing notes at all unless they are in the desired rhythm and feel.
 Tempo, however, is a whole other subject – there’s a lot to be said for precision and even playing tunes at markedly different tempos to internalize the piece better.

 Timing is the bedrock of music: “When a note is struck at the wrong time, it’s the wrong note”.
 Getting playing in the right rhythm as soon as possible is why I’ve always sought out structured and inspiring rhythmic backing.
-This ultimately lead to “Song Rhythm Tracks“.
-Continue Reading
+This ultimately leads to “Song Rhythm Tracks“.

 With ‘music’, the term ‘digital‘ has been used for the distribution of consumer music in a ‘digital form‘ – Audio-CD, mini-discs, DAT and later the revolution of online distribution through the iTunes Music Store.